jomael/psvlib/php4Delphi/readme.txt

 * Thread safe TpsvPHP component
 * New component TPHPEngine introduced
 * RunCode method reimplemented to solve "black horror" of pipes.
+* Not fully compatible with previous version due to multithreading, but migration is easy.

 6.2 Feb 2006